Sunday, May 14, 2023

 Plantar fasciitis is most common during the ages of 40-60.
 It is often triggered by a change in walking or running habits.
 So if you have increased your levels of activity, changed from running on grass to running on hard surfaces, or changed your shoe wear then you are at higher risk of developing plantar fasciitis.

-Because about ten times your body weight can go through your foot when you jump, hop or skip.
-Then being overweight clearly increases the stresses on your feet and can make plantar fasciitis much worse.
+Because about ten times your body weight can go through your foot when you jump, hop or skip, then being overweight clearly increases the stresses on your feet and can make plantar fasciitis much worse.
 Also, your foot shape may be a factor.
 In people with flat feet the plantar fascia is often stretched and in people with high arches the plantar fascia is often tight.

 How is plantar fasciitis diagnosed?